itdxer/neupy/site/2015/09/21/password_recovery.rst

         return bin2str(recovered_password)

 Function takes two parameters.
-The first one is the network instance from which function will try to recover a passwrod from a broken one.
+The first one is network example from which function will recover a password from a broken one.
 And the second parameter is a broken password.

-Finnaly we can test it password recovery from the network.
+Finnaly we can test password recovery from the network.

 .. code-block:: python

     >>> my_password = "$My%Super^Secret*^&Passwd"
-    >>> dhnet = save_password(my_password, noize_level=12)
+    >>> dhnet = save_password(my_password, noise_level=12)
     >>> recover_password(dhnet, "-My-Super-Secret---Passwd")
     '$My%Super^Secret*^&Passwd'
     >>> _ == my_password